Psoriasis

 Contact Us Today

-Schedule your consultation for psoriasis for Little Rock, all of Central Arkansas, and beyond today.
-Call us at the Dermatology Group of Arkansas at 501-227-8422.
-You can also send us a message online!
+The Dermatology Group of Arkansas provides treatment for psoriasis for Little Rock, all of Central Arkansas, and beyond.
+Call us at 501-227-8422.

 Psoriasis Basics

-The condition known as psoriasis is typically associated with scaling red plaques that develop on the skin.
-This is the result of an overactive immune system, which causes the process responsible for the natural turnover of skin cells to speed up.
+Psoriasis is a common, chronic autoimmune condition that causes rashes and inflammation in the body.
+The condition known as psoriasis is typically associated with scaling red plaques that develop on the skin as a result of skin cells rapidly accumulating on the surface.
+This is due to an overactive immune system, which causes the process responsible for the natural turnover of skin cells to speed up.

 The journey of a skin cell from its birth below the surface to its transition up through the layers to its eventual sloughing off takes about a month in an otherwise healthy person.
-For psoriasis sufferers, the journey takes only a few days.
-This rapid skin cell creation does not give the outermost cells the proper time to die and flake away, so they instead accumulate in layers.
+For psoriasis patients, the journey takes only a few days.
+This rapid skin cell creation does not give the outermost cells the proper time to die and flake away, so they instead “pile up” into layers.
 This creates raised scaly patches, known as plaques, that tend to be red and uncomfortable.
 Certain patients say they experience itching, burning, or stinging sensations in the skin where their plaques develop.

-There is no cure yet for this chronic condition, but the symptoms can be managed.
+There is no cure yet for psoriasis, but the symptoms can be managed.

 Types of Psoriasis